salacika/DE1SQL/SQL3/README.md

 COUNT(*) - counts the number of records

-COUNT(column) - counts the number of not NULL records for the givven column
+COUNT(column) - counts the number of not NULL records for the given column

-### Exercise 1: Which columns in birdstrikes can have NULL values?

 Check if in 'state' we actually have NULL or not (Remember last seminar!)